 Health and Safety

-Health and Safety at work within this district is aimed at ensuring the health, safety and welfare of persons at work, and other people that may be affected by work activities.
+Health and Safety at work is aimed at ensuring the health, safety and welfare of persons at work, and other people that may be affected by work activities.
 The Council’s health and safety role covers advice, training, and enforcement.